-The Ministry's approval is based on comprehensive results from two Phase 3 studies, which were published in Blood. ^{11,12} In these studies, which included 441 patients who had either never been treated with a complement inhibitor before, or who had been stable on SOLIRIS, the efficacy of ULTOMIRIS administered every eight weeks was non-inferior to the efficacy of SOLIRIS administered every two weeks on all 11 endpoints.
+The European Commission approval is based on comprehensive results from two Phase 3 studies, which were recently published in Blood and represent the largest Phase 3 program ever conducted in PNH.
+In these studies, which included more than 440 patients who had either never been treated with a complement inhibitor before, or who had been stable on SOLIRIS, the efficacy of ULTOMIRIS administered every eight weeks was non-inferior to the efficacy of SOLIRIS administered every two weeks on all 11 primary and secondary endpoints.
 The safety profile of ULTOMIRIS was similar to that of SOLIRIS.
-Additional data showed that ULTOMIRIS provided immediate and complete C5 inhibition that was sustained for eight weeks 13 and that ULTOMIRIS eliminated breakthrough hemolysis associated with incomplete C5 inhibition.
-14 The entire clinical development program for ULTOMIRIS to date represents more than 800 patient years of experience.
+Additional data showed that ULTOMIRIS provided immediate and complete C5 inhibition that was sustained for eight weeks between doses, and that ULTOMIRIS eliminated breakthrough hemolysis associated with incomplete C5 inhibition.
+The entire clinical development program for ULTOMIRIS in PNH to date represents more than 800 patient years of experience.